ehabterra/go-site/README.md

 ALTER TABLE go_site_attributes ADD CONSTRAINT go_site_attributes_site_id_fkey FOREIGN KEY (site_id) REFERENCES go_site(site_id);
 ```

-Please make sure before start the application that you
+Please make sure before starting the application that you
 have an open and running Postgres database, and the variables
-in `.env` file is correct.
-If you haven't installed database
+in `.env` file are reflecting the correct configuration.
-you can run bash file `run.sh` to run 2 containers one for
+If you haven't installed database you can run bash file `run.sh`
-Postgres and the other for pgAdmin4 to manage Postgres then
+to run 2 containers one for Postgres and the other for pgAdmin4
-create an empty database with the name that corresponds with
+to manage Postgres then create an empty database with the name
-`.env` file `DB_NAME` variable.
+that corresponds with `.env` file `DB_NAME` variable.

 ## Project directory structure: